US, Canada intercept Russian and Chinese jets off Alaska

 Boeing finalises plea deal over fatal 737 Max crashes

+A spokesperson for China’s Ministry of Defence said the joint air strategic patrols took place over the Bering Sea according to an annual military engagement plan.

+Zhang Xiaogang said the patrol deepened strategic mutual trust and coordination and did not target any third parties, saying it had “nothing to do with the current international situation.”

-The aircraft did not enter US or Canadian sovereign airspace and were not considered a threat, NORAD said.
+NORAD noted that the aircraft did not enter US or Canadian sovereign airspace and were not considered a threat.

 “NORAD will continue to monitor competitor activity near North America and meet presence with presence,” the binational command said in a statement.